Creates a sub-console frame in the program console to host another program within your program.

 Rather than containg content directly like a box tag, the clientFrame tag provides the ability for a separate console running a different program to be nested inside another program console.

-After the tag is complete, the primary field will automatically contain a unique key that should be passed back to the running program, and used to create an environment for a child process to be spawned with the clientFrame tag to be used as its controlling console.
+After the tag is complete, the primary field will automatically contain a unique key that should be passed back to therunning program, and used to create an environment for a child process to be spawned with the clientFrame tag to be used running program, and used to create an environment for a child process to be spawned with the clientFrame tag to be used as its controlling console.
+Each key can only be used once.

 The title, icon, color and backgroundColor fields cannot be set within the clientFrame tag itself, they are set within the sub-console process and can be read but not modified within the tag.
 Events such as onTitle, onIcon, onColor and onBackgroundColor are triggered when the sub-console's properties change, and then the fields can be accessed to get their new values if required.